BobbyAdamson/workout-log/README.md

 # Workout Logger

-A small app that helps me log workouts.
+A small app that helps log workouts.

 ## Prerequisites